SHREY29K/Gorilla-Game/README.md

 Gorilla Game
-This is a simple HTML5 game called "Gorilla Game" where players can engage in a battle launching bombs at each other using gorillas as avatars.
+This is a simple Js game called "Gorilla Game" where players can engage in a battle launching bombs at each other using gorillas as avatars.
 The game offers different modes including single-player, two-player, and autoplay.

 Table of Contents
 Introduction